 Mr. Eggers is an AV rated (Preeminent) attorney through the Martindale-Hubbell peer rating system.
 Click here to view Mr. Eggers’ Martindale-Hubbell review.

 Since 2005, he has been a Certified North Carolina Criminal Justice Instructor through the Criminal Justice Standards Division and has taught continuing education classes to both the Appalachian State University Police Department and the Watauga County Sheriff’s Office.

-Four presently serves on the Appalachian State University Board of Visitors, and previously served on the Appalachian Summer Festival Board.
+At Appalachian State University, Four is a member of the University Board of Visitors and previously served on the Appalachian Summer Festival Board.

 He has served in many roles with the Watauga County Republican Party, and is a 2013 nominee to the NC GOP Grass-roots Hall of Fame.

 Four is married to his high-school sweet-heart and law partner, Kimberly Eggers.
 They have three sons and are members of Boone United Methodist Church.